 Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

-The average property payback period across Antalya is in the 18–21 year range as of the end of 2025.
-The shortest payback periods are in the districts of Akseki (11 years) and Elmalı (13–14 years).
-The longest periods are seen in luxury coastal districts such as Kaş (32 years) and Kemer (26–28 years).
-Payback period is calculated by dividing the average sale price of a home by its annual rental income.
-In districts where short-term rentals (Airbnb) are common, this period can be shortened by 30–40%.
+The average real estate amortization period across Antalya is in the 18–21 years band as of the end of 2025.
+The shortest payback period is in Akseki (11 years) and Elmalı (13–14 years) districts.
+The longest period is seen in luxury coastal districts such as Kaş (32 years) and Kemer (26–28 years).
+The amortization period is calculated by dividing the average sales price of the housing by the annual rental income.
+In districts with short-term rentals (Airbnb), this period can be shortened by 30–40%.

-In real estate, the payback period (or recovery year) is a key investment metric that shows how many years it takes for a purchased property to pay for itself through rental income.
+In real estate, the amortization period (or payback years) is the fundamental investment metric that shows how many years it takes for a purchased property to pay for itself through rental income.

 Formula:

-Payback Period = Sale Price ÷ Annual Rental Income
+Amortization Period = Sales Price ÷ Annual Rental Income

 The shorter this period is, the more efficient the investment.
-However, looking only at payback period can be misleading; the property’s appreciation potential, rental demand stability, and liquidity should also be taken into account.
+However, looking solely at the amortization period can be misleading; the property's appreciation potential, rental demand stability, and liquidity should also be taken into consideration.

 Antalya is one of Turkey's most dynamic real estate markets, driven by both domestic tourism and foreign investor demand.
 According to the December 2025 report:

 has been compiled from sector reports.
-Since prices can vary by period, it is recommended to conduct up-to-date market research before making a purchase decision.
+Since prices can vary periodically, it is recommended to conduct current market research before making a purchasing decision.

 📍 Akseki